 “I want to recommend to my manager that one of my direct reports should be put on a performance review, with the possibility of separation.
 However, I am afraid that my manager might use my recommendation against me at a future date, either during my review or my efforts at promotion.
 How can I make sure my manager doesn’t move against me?”

-A truism of business life is: nobody cares about your career more than you do.
-To put it bluntly, if others have to cause you harm in order to help themselves, there is a better than 50% chance they will.
+Here is a truism of business life: nobody cares about your career more than you do.
+To put it bluntly: if others have to cause you harm in order to help themselves, there is a better than 50% chance they will.
 After all, when it comes to keeping your job, relationships with colleagues take second or third place.

 You can help protect yourself against the situation described above with my third suggestion: ask your manager for their advice on handling the situation you face.